mschwemm27/DevDataProd/Pitch_slidify/index.Rmd

 ---

-## Option 1: Visualization of baseball stats with rCharts
+## Option 1: Visualization of stats with rCharts

 * The first option allows the user to choose a stat to plot as a function of the year
 * The data is then visualized using rPlot from rCharts similar to what is seen below